WHAT IS LYMPHOEDEMA?

 Cheddar Movement Clinic is well located within the main GP surgery which serves Cheddar and its surrounding villages.

-However due to the current coronavirus outbreak the clinic is closed at present.
+However due to the current coronavirus outbreak the clinic has now been closed.

 For further information, visit: